AdobeDocs/express-add-on-apis/src/pages/api/classes/RectangleNode.md

 ▸ **setUniformCornerRadius**(`radius`): `void`

-Set all corner radius to the same value.
-Must be at least 0.
+Set all corner radii to the same value.
+Set to 0 to make the corners non-rounded.

 **`Remarks`**